Oak Spring Garden Foundation Leadership

 SIR PETER CRANE, President

 Peter Crane is a renowned botanical researcher and evolutionary plant scientist, with experience leading some of the most prestigious and influential scientific organizations in the fields of plant study and natural history.
-His work focuses on the the diversity of plant life including its origin, fossil history, current status, conservation and use.
+His work focuses on the diversity of plant life including its origin, fossil history, current status, conservation and use.
 He previously served as Director of the Field Museum in Chicago, Director of the Royal Botanic Gardens, Kew, in the U.K. and Dean of the Yale School of Forestry and Environmental Studies.
 You can read more about Crane here.